 A major source of the non-constructivity and inefficiency of the specification is the monotonicity of deductive systems.
 Monotonicity has the consequence that for every superset A' of the set of assumptions A that supports an argument a attacking another argument b, there exists an argument a' supported by A' that also attacks b.
 Thus, in general, there can be infinitely many arguments against another argument b, differing only in the superset of assumptions A' on which those arguments are based.
-All of these arguments need to be counter-attacked, to defend b.
+Moreover, for each such attack, the proponent may need to search among infinitely many candidate counter-attacks to find one that is successful.